MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 :::image type="content" source="../Documents/GitHub/OfficeDocs-SharePoint-pr/SharePoint/SharePointOnline/media/data-access-governance/initiate-site-access-review.png" alt-text="Initiate site access review for sites listed within DAG report":::

-Use the comments section to set the right context and clarify on the expectations with the corresponding site owner(s).
-Click 'send' and the review request will be sent as an email to all corresponding site owners.
+Use the comments section to set the right context and clarify on the expectations with the corresponding site owners.
+Click 'send' and the review request is sent as an email to all corresponding site owners.

 :::image type="content" source="../Documents/GitHub/OfficeDocs-SharePoint-pr/SharePoint/SharePointOnline/media/data-access-governance/comments-site-access-review.png" alt-text="Provide comments for context setting for site owners":::